BrandonHe/sdl_android_guides/docs/Remote Control/index.md

 ```
 #### Getting Data

 We may want to get data relating to a module in the vehicle.
 This could be used to store the settings prior to setting them, saving user preferences, etc. Following the check on the system's capability to support Remote Control, we can get the data.
-The following is an example of getting data about the `RADIO` module:
+The following is an example of getting data about the `RADIO` module.
+It also subscribes to updates to radio data, which will be discussed later on in this guide.

 ```java
     public void getInteriorVehicleData() {